- Creative (and Free!) Ways to Grow Your Business By Alan Melton

 Selling: Ten Things to Know and Do Before Making a Proposal By Alan Melton

-Many business owners simply “spout off” what they do with prospects, and lose the opportunity to win a new account.
+Many small business owners simply “spout off” what they do with prospects, and lose the opportunity to win a new account.
 There are important things you need to know and to do before making a presentation to a prospect.

 If you try to shortcut the process, you will likely lose the business.
 On the other hand if you cover the following bases, you can move rather quickly to winning a new account.
 Below are some of the keys to winning a business proposal:

 1. Know that you should have a good relationship with your prospect(s) prior to making a proposal.
 Remember that people do business with people that they know, like and trust.
 If you have not moved to some level of likeability and trust, you will not likely win a proposal.